TPSDK Java - go to homepage

 └── res

-• all aar to the libs folder
+• Copy all .aar files into the libs folder.

 dependencies {